leofonic/oxid_payment_restrictions/README.md

 oxid_payment_restrictions
 =========================

-OXID eShop: Restrict Available Payments by Category or Theme
+OXID eShop: Restrict available payments by category or theme

 This module deals with two situations:

-1. Restrict Payments by Category: A Shop Owner might want to restrict payments for certain articles, for example some products can not be paid with Paypal due to Paypal terms and conditions.
+1. Restrict payments by category: A shop owner might want to restrict payments for certain articles, for example some products can not be paid with Paypal due to Paypal terms and conditions.
 With this module, a hidden category "nopaypal" can be created and payment via Paypal is not possible if an article in basket belongs to this category.